entraptadoeztech/old-prodigy-remastered/EXPLAIN.md

 This shows the XHR requests when libcurl.js is used.

 ## What about Curlv3?
-Curlv3 proxies traffic to my subdomain(which in turns proxies another website that hosts the multiplayer version of the game.)
+Curlv3 proxies traffic to my subdomain(which proxies another website that hosts the multiplayer version of the game.)
 Crazy right?

 ### more info
 It also still sends XHR requests to prodigy’s CDN and jsDelivr(as shown in the image below)